 The text-related and binary-related properties in a region object SHALL be treated independently.
 That is, the value of a text-related property SHALL NOT be inferred from the value of any set of binary-related properties, and vice versa.

-EXAMPLE: This example is based on the sample text file show in NOTE 1 of §3.28.2.
+EXAMPLE: This example is based on the sample text file shown in NOTE 1 of §3.28.2.
 It represents invalid SARIF because the text-related and binary-related properties are inconsistent.
 At first glance they appear to be consistent because the byte at offset 2 is indeed on line 1:

 { "startLine": 1, "byteOffset": 2, "byteLength": 6 }